telerik/teststudio-docs/docs/prerequisites/configure-your-browser/edge-chromium.md

 <hr/>
 <br>

-1.&nbsp; The Edge extension is not automatically installed with the Test Studio installation.<br><br>
+Follow the steps below if the extension for Edge is not automatically installed during the Test Studio installation.<br><br>

-In case you haven't performed the above recommendation to install the Progress extension manually, when you first start recording against Edge, the browser will load the recording start page and will try to load the extension.
-If that is missing, the recorder will search for it for the set *ClientReady* Timeout (the default is 60 seconds).<br><br>
+1.&nbsp; When you start recording against Edge, but the Progress extension is not installed, the browser will load the recording start page and will try to load the extension.
+The recorder will search for the extension for the period that is defined in the *ClientReady* Timeout (the default is 60 seconds).<br><br>

 <img src="/img/general-information/configure-your-browser/edge-chromium/fig11.png" alt="Wait For Extension"><br><br>

-2.&nbsp; In case the Progress extension is not yet loaded after that timeout a link to the Web Store will be displayed to install the extension.<br><br>
+2.&nbsp; If the Progress extension doesn't load within the timeout period, a link to the Web Store will be displayed to install the extension.<br><br>

 <img src="/img/general-information/configure-your-browser/edge-chromium/fig12.png" alt="Get Extension"><br><br>